SebastianSzturo/countries/README.md

-# Countries
+# Countries :earth_africa:
 Countries is a collection of all sorts of useful information for every country in the [ISO 3166](https://de.wikipedia.org/wiki/ISO_3166) standard.
-It is based on the data from the ruby gem [Countries](https://github.com/hexorx/countries)
+It is based on the data from the ruby gem [Countries](https://github.com/hexorx/countries).

 ## Installation
 Add countries as a dependency in your ```mix.exs``` file.